gapple/drupal-gacsp/readme.md

-gascp Module
+gacsp Module
 -------------------

-gascp provides Google Analytics integration in Drupal that emphasises *programmability* over *configurability*.
+gacsp provides Google Analytics integration in Drupal that emphasises *programmability* over *configurability*.

 No inline Javascript is used, to not inhibit the use of